007susan/Name-Parsing/README.md

 # Python
 In this part, you will analyze the given data to feed a graphical user interface created in MATLAB.
 The program does the following:
-  1. Ask the user for a desired name and a sex
+  1. Ask the user for a desired name and a sex.
-  2. Go through all the data files and find how many times the user-given name has been used for the user-given sex each year
+  2. Go through all the data files and find how many times the user-given name has been used for the user-given sex each year.
-  3. Calculate the popularity of the user-given name per year as a percentage of the total number of name occurrences used per year
+  3. Calculate the popularity of the user-given name per year as a percentage of the total number of name occurrences used per year.
   4. Find the best linear fit to the name occurrence data using the least squares method.
-This should be done for both the absolute number of occurrences and the popularity percentages
+This should be done for both the absolute number of occurrences and the popularity percentages.

 The results should be saved in txt format and will be used for part 2.